MetaMudraGames/Orbital-judgement-day/SAFETY.md

 ▪ Felt genuinely harmful (not just challenging)
 ▪ Violated the principles stated here
 ▪ Made you concerned for your safety
-▪ Crossed from theatrical cruelty to personal attack
+▪ Crossed from theatrical sarcasm to personal attack
 ▪ Continued despite safety command usage
 ```